Sinevia/php-serverless/README.md

 composer create-project --prefer-dist sinevia/php-serverless .
 ```

+After installation delete the phpunit.xml file, if you are not ging to use PHPUnit for testing

 ## DEVELOPMENT ##

 To start working on the project run the built in PHP server: